Protection and restoration of wetlands in

 Kampinos Wetlands and Kampinos WetLIFE are projects aiming to protect wetland habitats in the Kampinos Forest (central Poland).

-In the years 2013 – 2019, we implemented the project “Kampinos Wetlands”, where we improved water retention around small channels draining the Kampinos Forest. (more)
+In the period 2013-2019, we implemented the project “Kampinos Wetlands”, where we improved water retention around small channels draining the Kampinos Forest. (more)

 Since 2020, we’ve been realising the project “Kampinos WetLIFE” that focuses on the lower part of the Łasica channel (from the village of Bieliny) and on the Zaborowski Channel (more)